Ships and Vessels

 New Zealand has strict conditions regarding the discharge of ballast water.
 The Ballast Water Import Health Standard requires inbound vessels to formally submit their intentions around ballast water before arrival.
 Where MPI is satisfied that the declaration shows that ballast water tanks have been treated or exchanged with mid-ocean water, permission will be granted to release ballast water in New Zealand territorial waters from those tanks.
 Do not discharge ballast until you have received this permission.
 See Guide to New Zealand Ballast Water Controls to find out more.

+If intending to bring animals into New Zealand territorial waters on a vessel, seek information on the requirements well ahead of the voyage by contacting Animal Imports.
 Any animals on board must be secured for berthing of the vessel and must remain secured at least until inspected.
 Animals such as dogs or cats may be bonded while the vessel is in New Zealand waters.
-An amount of up to $NZ 10,000 can be charged to an animal owner who breaks a bond agreement.
+An amount of up to $NZ10,000 can be charged to an animal owner who breaks a bond agreement.

 A vessel that meets the criteria for medium risk may require intense inspection alongside.
 Currently the criteria for medium risk of AGM is that the vessel visited a Northern Japanese port between latitudes 38° N and 43° 30’N between 1 July and 1 October during the previous 12 months.

-If a vessel has visited any part of Japan in the last 12 month period during the flight season for the particular area of Japan, to avoid undue delays in New Zealand it could obtain a certificate of freedom from an accredited agent in Japan shortly before leaving the port.
+To avoid undue delays in New Zealand, if a vessel has visited any part of Japan in the last 12 month period during the flight season for the particular area of Japan, it could obtain a certificate of freedom from an accredited agent in Japan shortly before leaving the port.
 A vessel that has a certificate from Japan can be declared on New Zealand’s Advance Notice of Arrival form, question 41.

 No cargo is to be discharged until the inspection has been completed.
 If the vessel holds a current Certificate of Freedom from AGM the inspection may be downgraded.